ishan3299/solidity-decentralised/README.md

 ~Wiki

 According to me , a method of decentralising  crypto by the method of programming instead of humans .
 Lets dig a little deep.

+Solidity is an object-oriented, high-level language for implementing smart contracts.
+Smart contracts are programs which govern the behaviour of accounts within the Ethereum state.

+Solidity was influenced by C++, Python and JavaScript and is designed to target the Ethereum Virtual Machine (EVM).

+Solidity is statically typed, supports inheritance, libraries and complex user-defined types among other features.

+With Solidity you can create contracts for uses such as voting, crowdfunding, blind auctions, and multi-signature wallets.